 Firefighters use portable generators for extrication equipment, scene lighting, ventilation, communications, and even rehab functions.
-To learn more about portable generators and what features makes sense I talked to career firefighter and blogger John Mitchell.
+To learn more about portable generators and what features make sense I talked to career firefighter and blogger John Mitchell.
 When purchasing a portable generator John recommended we consider these things:

 1. Dependability.
 Any piece of equipment on the fire truck, John explained, needs to be "firefighter proof" meaning it will work when needed and as it is intended to work.
 In departments of all sizes, generators may go weeks or months without being used.
 Starting and operations need to be dependable for all users and all conditions.